 May 1: May Day

 Even though Winter technically ends in March, May is usually when it starts to feel like spring.
 Brighten up your office with spring decorations, or consider planning a celebration for employees.

 Join 400+ HR thought leaders in the Big Apple for two days of educational sessions, networking, and fun.
 This is the perfect way to kick off conference season, and take your HR practice to the next level.

 Though this holiday falls on a Saturday this year, it’s an important time to honor employees who have served or have family members serving.
 All it takes is a simple acknowledgement, and this gesture has the potential to create meaning for employees.

 As the first bank holiday since President’s day back in February, employees will be ready for this day that essentially kicks off summer.
 Be sure to recognize employees for all of their hard work through the busy-season and encourage them to enjoy the long weekend.

-This year, the biggest HR conference will be held in the Windy City.
-Join us in Chicago for nearly a full week of HR idea sharing and networking.
+This year, the biggest HR conference will be held in the Las Vegas, NV.
+Join us for nearly a full week of HR idea sharing and networking.

 June 21: Summer Begins

 The moment we’ve all been waiting for!
 Consider kicking off the arrival of summer with a team activity, implementing summer Fridays, or encouraging employees to use their PTO during these slower months.